gbmhunter/blog/content/programming/embedded-linux/yocto-project/_index.md

 You will probably receive an error message along the lines of:

 Oh no!
 I have to rebuild?
 But that took hours!
 Luckily, you can fix this without having to do a complete rebuild.
-Upon receiving this error, open up the poky/build/tmp/saved_tmpdir file in a text editor, and update the path to the new location (the path should be the only thing in this file).
+Upon receiving this error, open up the `poky/build/tmp/saved_tmpdir` file in a text editor, and update the path to the new location (the path should be the only thing in this file).

 You should now be able to run bitbake ... without any errors, and without having to restart the build from scratch.

 ## Disabling sanity Checks

 Although not recommended, sometimes it is necessary to disable the sanity checks.
-This can be done by commenting out the out the INHERIT += "sanity" line from the file meta/conf/sanity.conf, so it looks like the following:
+This can be done by commenting out the out the `INHERIT += "sanity"` line from the file `meta/conf/sanity.conf`, so it looks like the following:

 ```sh
 # Sanity checks for common user misconfigurations